How to 1031 Exchange Hospital Equipment into Mineral Rights & Royalties

 With a 1031 exchange, hospital equipment can be sold and “traded” for a new property in order to defer capital gains taxes.
 By reinvesting your money in a new asset, the IRS allows 1031 exchanges to be completed by the same taxpayer, saving considerable amounts of capital on taxes otherwise paid.

-Under the IRS code, hospital equipment is considered to be personal property that serves a function for both businesses and individuals.
-With this wide spectrum of consideration in mind, hospital equipment can be considered “like-kind” properties to a number of different assets.
+Under the IRS code, hospital equipment is considerable to be personal property.
+It serves a function for both businesses and individuals.
+With this wide spectrum of consideration in mind, hospital equipment is a considerable “like-kind” properties to a number of different assets.

-While hospital equipment cannot be exchanged for everything on the open market, the IRS considers the following “like-kind properties” eligible for a 1031 exchange:
+While hospital equipment is not exchangeable for everything on the open market, the IRS considers the following “like-kind properties” eligible for a 1031 exchange:

 - Leasing Portfolios